open-telemetry/opentelemetry-collector-contrib/processor/coralogixprocessor/README.md

 This only adds an attribute to the span named `sampling.priority`, if the blueprint is new then the sampling priority will be `100`.

-To disable sampling just don't add the `sampling` key to the configuration.

 Using this key it's possible to use either the [Tail Sampler](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/tailsamplingprocessor) or